lucas-felinto/url-shortener/README.md

 </h3>

 ## About
-A small application developed in NodeJS, MangoDB and Express to short urls.
+A small application developed to short urls.
 The intention of this project was improve my skills in NodeJS and JavaScript and learn about MongoDB.

+## Features
+* HTML, CSS and JavaScript
+* NodeJS
+* Express
+* MongoDB

+### Dependences:
+* Mongoose
+* Nodemon
+* ShortID
+* Nunjucks

 ## Contributions